 Car manufacturer scrappage schemes

-As a result of recent trends, many big name car brands launched scrappage schemes of their own in 2017.
+As a result of recent trends, many big-name car brands launched scrappage schemes of their own.

 Most of them provide financial incentives for turning in older and high polluting vehicles, often in the form of a discount on a new car.